kencormack/system_info/README.md

 The script will explicitly test that each of those packages is installed.
 If any are missing, it will inform the user, and instruct them to install.

-NOTE: If you have a raspberry pi 4, install at least version 2.52 of wiringpi See - http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/

 The following supplemental packages may also be utilized:

 cups-client,